Canal J: History

 On 2 December 1995, the channel celebrated its tenth anniversary and reached its financial balance for the first time.
 Canal J was included in the digital package of CanalSatellite when it was launched in 1996, and its morning programmes started were picked up by Canal France International (CFI) on 4 February 1996 in a programming block of two hours filled with Canal J shows aimed at Africa, the Middle East and Asia.

 On 8 February 1997, the channel launched its own website (canalj.net) which was awarded in Biarritz that year.
 The site was completely redesigned on 1 January 2001 to become the first editorial and community site among the youth-oriented channels for children in France.
 The channel celebrated its 15 anniversary on Christmas 2000 and with this success, it launched a spin-off network: TiJi, aimed at children under 7 years old.
 Canal J at the time was the only kids and teens channel available on all cable providers and CanalSatellite offers.

-On 3 April 2001, Canal J premieres Titeuf in first broadcast.
+On 3 April 2001, Canal J premiered Titeuf in first broadcast.
 It also premieres Mémorix on 4 October 2003, its eighth TV show.

 On 10 January 2003, Nicktoons was launched as programming block in France on Canal J.

 Its application to broadcast on the pay-digital terrestrial television system in France was approved by the Superior Council of the Audiovisual on 13 September 2003.
 By that point, the channel surpassed 3.5 million subscribers.

 By the time of the merger between satellite providers Canalsat and TPS, Canal J and TiJi started to be distributed by TPS in summer 2007.

 On 27 August 2007, the channel changed its logo and increased its airtime to 24/7 broadcasting.
+In 2008, the channel launched the band KidToniK.

 The costs of broadcasting on digital terrestrial television were too expensive to be funded by the low number of subscribers Canal J had on that platform; due to this, the channel gave up its slot on DTT on 30 April 2009.

 On 17 January 2015, Canal J launched its own high-definition simulcast feed.
 In that same year, it celebrated its 30 anniversary and commemorated it by rebranding its graphical package.
 It also premiered brand new series like Thunderbirds Are Go, Sailor Moon Crystal and Looped.

 On 11 April 2016, Bouygues Telecom and Lagardère Active signed an agreement that allowed Bouygues to carry Canal J and TiJi on its channels offer, ending the exclusivity deal Canalsat and Numéricable had on those channels.

 On 25 April of that same year, Canal J released its first animated TV series made in Creole aimed at its audience at the French Antilles.
 Sonic Boom was the first cartoon to be dubbed in Creole and subtitled in French.

 On 12 July of that same year, Lagardère Active reached a deal with Orange in order for the latter to carry TiJi and Canal J. The same was done with SFR ADSL.